Zoom virus removal guide

-"Zoom virus" is a generic term used to define unwanted or malicious software proliferated under the guise of content, related to the Zoom application/services.
-Zoom Video Communications is a legitimate conferencing service, providing a cloud-based communication platform that enables its users to have audio and video conferences, online meetings and exchange messages via chat.
-Due to Zoom's accessibility (cross-platform, basic plans available free, etc.) and the current social climate (Coronavirus/COVID-19 pandemic) - cyber criminals have begun misusing the company's/product's name to further their malicious purposes.
-As Zoom's user base has grown exponentially with the influx of remote workers/students - so has cyber crime, centering this service/app.
+"Zoom virus" is a generic term used to define unwanted or malicious software proliferated under the guise of content relating to the Zoom application/services.
+Zoom Video Communications is a legitimate conferencing service, providing a cloud-based communication platform that enables people to have audio and video conferences, online meetings and exchange messages via chat.
+Due to Zoom's accessibility (cross-platform, basic plans available free, etc.) and the current social climate (Coronavirus/COVID-19 pandemic), cyber criminals have begun misusing the company/product name to further their malicious purposes.
+As Zoom's user base has grown exponentially with the influx of remote workers/students, so has cyber crime targeting this service/app.

-During research, it has been observed that cyber criminals spread malignant content using fake Zoom app installers.
-The executable files of these illegitimate installers were often titled with variations of "zoom-us-zoom_*******.exe" (the asterisks standing for differing words and/or characters).
-These executables typically launched InstallCore installer, which is deemed to be a PUA (Potentially Unwanted Application).
-InstallCore would then install unwanted or malicious piece of software.
+During research, it has been observed that cyber criminals spread malicious content using fake Zoom app installers.
+The executable files of these rogue installers are often named with variations of "zoom-us-zoom_*******.exe" (the asterisks represent differing words and/or characters).
+These executables typically launch the InstallCore installer, which is a Potentially Unwanted Application (PUA).
+InstallCore then installs an unwanted or malicious piece of software.
 The proliferated programs are varied, depending on the criminals' modus operandi and goals.
-It could be adware, browser hijackers or other PUAs, as well as trojans, ransomware, cryptominers or other malware.
-It has been noted that the name of the Zoom service/application was misused to proliferate the Neshta information-stealing malware.
-Additionally, there has been an increase of domains registered incorporating Zoom in them (e.g. mimicking the domain of the genuine website as close as possible).
-They are usually disguised as the "official" Zoom site or as "trustworthy" third party sites, from which users can supposedly download the Zoom app - thereby, tricking them into downloading malicious content.
-However, such webpages can also be used for phishing purposes.
-In other words, to steal users' personal information, like: their registered Zoom accounts, names, emails, credit card and/or banking account details (e.g. as billing information for payable features), and so on.
-Therefore, to ensure device integrity and user safety, it is strongly advised to only use official download sources.
-If it is suspected and/or known that unwanted/malicious software has already infiltrated the system - an antivirus should be used to eliminate it immediately.
+They might be adware, browser hijackers or other PUAs, as well as Trojans, ransomware, cryptominers or other malware.
+It has been noted that the name of the Zoom service/application was misused to proliferate Neshta information-stealing malware.
+Additionally, there has been an increase of domains registered incorporating 'Zoom' within them (e.g. resembling the domain of the genuine website as closely as possible).
+They are usually disguised as the "official" Zoom site or as "trustworthy" third party sites, from which users can supposedly download the Zoom app (thereby, tricking them into downloading malicious content).
+In fact, these web pages can also be used for phishing purposes.
+I.e., to steal users' personal information such as their registered Zoom accounts, names, emails, credit card and banking account details (e.g. as billing information for payable features), and so on.
+Therefore, to ensure device integrity and user safety, use only official download sources.
+If you suspect that unwanted/malicious software has already infiltrated the system, use an antivirus suite to eliminate it immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|